ParanoidUser/yolo/CHANGEME.md

+110 bottles of rum on the wall, 110 bottles of rum!
+You take one down, you pass it around, 109 bottles of rum on the wall.

 109 bottles of rum on the wall, 109 bottles of rum!
 You take one down, you pass it around, 108 bottles of rum on the wall.